functionguyy/alx-low_level_programming/0x12-singly_linked_lists/README.md

 that you can locate its current end(the node whose pointer to the next node is `NULL`) then make that end pointer to point to the new node you about to add to the linked list.

+### 4-free_list.c
+To Free the allocated memory in the linked list.
+You have check first that there are elements in the list that is to check that the head of the list is not pointing to a `NULL` address.
+Then you need to create a pointer variable of the node struct type that will hold the address of the current position of the head as you loop through the list to free the individual nodes.
+You transverse through the list by checking that the pointer to the next node is not `NULL`. after the loop ends the allocated memory in the head is freed and the head is freed..